CtrlAltLeo/project-bucket-half-full/Docs/USD.md

 2. Using Blender to simulate more detailed assets while developing objects with a GUI.
 3. Shifting work into Isaac Sim and implementing assets supplied by Bobcat.

+## usdview
+Using usdview is a solid way to get an "introduction" to working directly with the USD file format (.usd or .usda).